treosh/lighthouse-ci-action/README.md

 #### `temporaryPublicStorage`

-This will opt-in to the default upload to `temporary-public-storage`.
+This will opt-in to upload reports `temporary-public-storage`.
 You can find out more about `temporary-public-storage` in the [LHCI repo](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#upload).

 ```yml